ps-keerthana/Operating_Systems/PROGRAMMING-ASSIGNMENT-4-PATHOS/README.md

 ## Final Status and Conclusion

-All parts of the assignment—Barriers, Threads, User-space Locks, Condition Variables, and Semaphores—have been implemented and passed the provided test cases, demonstrating correct synchronization and concurrency behavior in the modified xv6 kernel.
+All parts of the assignment Barriers, Threads, User-space Locks, Condition Variables, and Semaphores—have been implemented and passed the provided test cases, demonstrating correct synchronization and concurrency behavior in the modified xv6 kernel.